corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/deploying-a-node.md

                         [Network certificates](permissioning.md)

-* Depending on the versions of Corda and of the CorDapps used, database migration scripts might need to run before a node is able to start.
-                        For more information refer to [Database management scripts](database-management.md)

 * **SystemD**: You can now start a node and its webserver and set the services to start on boot by running the following `systemctl` commands: